 Not sure how?
 Why not tie it in with your offers - 10% off item A if you subscribe to our mailing list today!
 Or hand out little treats (sweets or biscuits, for example) to anyone who likes and shares your page on their social feeds.

 Last, but certainly not least, is the way you allow your Black Friday and Cyber Monday customers to pay.
-Once you’ve gone to all the effort of putting on an unmissable day, the last thing you want is paying customers walking away because they can’t pay the way they want to, and studies show at least 50% of consumers would.
+Once you’ve gone to all the effort of putting on an unmissable day, the last thing you want is paying customers walking away because they can’t pay the way they want to, and studies show almost 50% of consumers would.